 NYC hotels pay double the property tax burden than other major markets, also increasing costs for tourists.

-Priced Out
+Pushed Out

 The Solution: